ubc/vizit/README.md

 * Copy the course list `courses.txt` into the repo directory and name it as `courses.txt`

-* Update the ipynb files
+* Update the ipynb files; replace occurrences of "yourprojectname" in the .ipynb files with your BigQuery project name

 * Run the following command to generate the pages:
 ```bash